The Millennium Biography (Wikipedia)

-The Millennium was an American super group based in California, who were conceived by Curt Boettcher.
-The group consisted of psychedelic rock musicians, and they incorporated sunshine pop harmonies.
+The Millennium was an American psychedelic rock group based in California, who were conceived by Curt Boettcher.
+The group incorporated sunshine pop harmonies.

 The Millennium recorded one album, Begin in 1968.
 Before disbanding, the group recorded one follow-up single: "Just About The Same" b/w "Blight," as well as several tracks that were later released on compilation albums.
 Boettcher went on to make several attempts at recording solo albums (only one was released during his lifetime, There's An Innocent Face), as did Salisbury and Joey Stec.
 Michael Fennelly would end up in the early 1970s group Crabby Appleton, who signed with Elektra Records and released two albums, scoring a Top 40 hit with the single "Go Back."